History of Tring

 People have lived, farmed and traded in Tring for thousands of years.
 The Icknield Way, which hugs the Chiltern scarp, is reckoned to be the oldest road in Europe, while the Bulbourne valley provided an obvious route for the Romans heading out west from St Albans.
 It was almost inevitable that a settlement would grow up here on the well-drained soil, with springs and good sites for wind and water mills.

 The Manor of Tring, described in the Domesday survey, was to be the dominant influence on the town for centuries.
 It was held by the Crown and a succession of religious houses, including the Abbey of Faversham, which secured the all-important market charter in 1315.
 The manor was granted in 1679 to Henry Guy, Groom to the Bedchamber and Clerk of the Treasury to Charles II.
 Soon afterwards, Colonel Guy built himself a mansion designed by Sir Christopher Wren.
 He was also responsible for looking after the King's mistress Nell Gwynne, but it is improbable that she ever lived here.
-A tenant of the manor was the Reverend Lawrence Washington, whose great-great-grandson George was the first president of the USA.

 The coming of the Grand Junction Canal in 1799 brought profound changes to this peaceful agricultural place.
 It took hundreds of "navvies" four years to dig the long, deep cutting needed to cross the Tring gap and four reservoirs were built to maintain the water level.
 From a wharf at New Mill, coal, bricks and slates came in, while flour and farm produce could be loaded for distant markets.